The first Relais & Châteaux hotel in Lima is conceived as a hub for travelers promoting deeper

 COLONIAL TEMPLES VISITCredit: Andean

-Your journey begins at Molloco, an archaeological site that beautifully showcases a fusion of Inca and Lupaca cultures.
-Here, you’ll explore ancient structures and burial sites that reflect the region's rich history and cultural blend.
-Afterward, a short drive brings you to the mystical Aramu Muru, also known as the Wilka Uta portal, a sacred pre-Incan site renowned for its striking rock formations.
-The centrepiece of Aramu Muru is a massive stone with a human-sized rectangular frame, believed by local communities to be a dimensional portal—a gateway between the physical and spiritual worlds.
-Our expert guides will share the legends and rituals associated with this revered site.
-If you're up for a short hike, ascend the surrounding rock formations for some of the moststunning panoramic views of Lake Titicaca and the Andes.
+Your journey begins at Molloco, an archaeological site that reveals the fusion of Inca and Lupaca cultures.
+Here, ancient structures and burial sites tell stories of a region shaped by history and tradition.
+A short drive then takes you to the mystical Aramu Muru, also known as the Wilka Uta portal, a sacred pre-Incan site admired for its striking rock formations.
+At its heart lies a massive stone with a human-sized rectangular frame, believed by local communities to be a dimensional portal—a gateway between the physical and spiritual worlds.
+Our expert guides will share the legends and rituals tied to this revered place.
+For those who wish, a short hike up the surrounding rocks rewards with sweeping views over Lake Titicaca and the Andes.

 Please allow approximately 1–3 hours for the entire experience.